Echinopsis hahniana

-Soehrensia hahniana is a species of Soehrensia found in Paraguay.
+Echinopsis hahniana, synonym Soehrensia hahniana, is a species of Echinopsis found in Paraguay.
 It has a perennial life cycle.

 Description

-Soehrensia hahniana grows creeping, prostrate or hanging, laterally branching shoots.
-The spherical to cylindrical, light green to dark-green shoots reach heights of growth of up to 1 meters with a diameter of 1.5-3.0 cm.
-There are 8 low ribs that are notched and tuberous with areoles at the edge.
+Echinopsis hahniana grows with creeping, prostrate or hanging, laterally branching shoots.
+The spherical to cylindrical, light green to dark-green shoots reach heights of up to 1 m with a diameter of 1.5-3.0 cm.
+There are eight low ribs that are notched and tuberous with areoles at the edge.
 The areoles have 8-14 whitish yellow to light brown spines.
 The 1-3 central spines are 0.5 to 0.8 cm long.
 The radial spines are 0.5 cm long.

-The broad, funnel-shaped woolly bud with creamy white flowers appear near the top of the shoot and are open during the day.
-They are 15.5 to 17 cm long and have the 11.5-12 cm diameter.
-The ovoid shiny green fruits are 32 mm long and 23 cm in diameter covered with scales.
+The broad, funnel-shaped woolly buds with creamy white flowers appear near the top of the shoot and are open during the day.
+They are 15.5 to 17 cm long and 11.5-12 cm in diameter.
+The ovoid shiny green fruits are 32 mm long and 23 cm in diameter and are covered with scales.
 The plant has black brown seeds.